 - Lockheed Martin

 - CACI International

 Software Engineer Career Paths

-Software engineers can come from almost any background as long as they have the skills they need to do the job.
-In addition to variation in industry, there are lots of alternative career options for software engineers within the profession.
+Software engineers come from diverse and rich backgrounds.
+In addition to variation in industry, there are many alternative career options for software engineers within the profession.

 Most software engineers start out as a web developer or junior software engineer.
-Next, they can progress into a software engineer, senior software engineer, or engineering manager role.
-You may also consider a specialty within software engineers for better pay and job opportunities, including:
+Then, they can progress into a software engineer, senior software engineer, or engineering manager role.
+You may also explore the umbrella of specialties in software engineering for better pay and job opportunities, including:

 - Full-stack software engineer

 - Data engineer